Ask Experts Questions for FREE Help!

 Jul 22, 2009, 01:51 PM

 First, check to see if you need to get depreciation expense caught up for the current year.
-That will depend on your depreciation method, and whether or not there's even any depreciation expense remaining on the vehicle.
+That will depend on your depreciation method, and whether there's even any depreciation expense remaining on the vehicle.
 But in general, just make sure that the accumulated depreciation for the vehicle is current, up to the date of its untimely demise.

 For the basic entry you're asking about, think of it as an all-cash sale of the vehicle.
 You'll debit Cash, of course, for the amount of the insurance proceeds.